 Kerry Whelar-Megley - Family Ties of Westchester, Inc. - Family Peer Advocate Initiative

 Family Ties of Westchester provides peer support, education, and advocacy services to families experiencing emotional or behavioral challenges.
 We connect families to essential community resources in order to achieve and sustain good health, emotional wellness and family stability.
-Family Service of Westchester services assist family members in overcoming barriers to physical health and emotional well-being through linkage to, and coordination of, service and treatment resources, group support for parents, caregivers and young adults, ndividualized support and advocacy, evidence-based parent coaching and education, assistance navigating social service, school, mental health, and justice systems, and coordination and collaboration with service providers.
+Family Service of Westchester services assist family members in overcoming barriers to physical health and emotional well-being through linkage to, and coordination of, service and treatment resources, group support for parents, caregivers and young adults, individualized support and advocacy, evidence-based parent coaching and education, assistance navigating social service, school, mental health, and justice systems, and coordination and collaboration with service providers.

 The Family Peer Advocate Initiative will hold a minimum of 40 support groups a year as well as three 6 week sessions of evidence-based parent skills coaching and will provide facilitation of wraparound meetings as well as targeted workshops as requested.
 The Family Peer Advocate will provide individualized services for up to 40 caregivers a year.